kategable/nx/docs/blog/2022-10-12-lerna-reborn-whats-new-in-v6.md

 ![](/blog/images/2022-10-12/ZFhpQX9xS59eZD7Q.avif)

 You will also get intelligent autocompletion in configuration files.
-Here’s an example of Nx console providing context-based information when editing the `nx.json` task dependencies.
+Here's an example of Nx console providing context-based information when editing the `nx.json` task dependencies.

 ![](/blog/images/2022-10-12/pMotejmmm1TUsLR2.avif)